NessaLiu/NessaLiu/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Vanessa Liu - a student currently studing Computing and Financial Management.
+My name is Vanessa Liu - a student currently studing Computer Science.

 :fire: I've been trying to learn new things so that I can create personal projects.
 It's been super interesting and I'm eager to continue the learning journey!